Abrams, G. J. (1977). That man. The story of Charles Revson. New York: Manor Books.

 Lloyd, E. (1910).
 The skin.
 Its care and treatment (4th ed.).
 Chicago: McIntosh Battery and Optical Company.

 Lloyd, E. (1910).
 The prismatic ray in the treatment of face and scalp.
-Chicago: New Medicine Publishing Company.
+Chicago, IL: New Medicine Publishing Company.

 Keithler, W. M. R. (1956).
 The formulation of cosmetics and cosmetic specialties.
 New York: Drug and Cosmetic Industry.

 McLeod, E. T. (1949).
 Beauty after forty.
 Garden City, NY: Nelson Doubleday, Inc.

 Morfit, C. (1847).
 Perfumery: Its manufacture and use with instructions on every branch of the art, and recipes for all fashionable preparations, The whole forming a valuable aid to the perfumer, druggist and soap manufacturer.
 Illustrated by numerous woodcuts.
 From the French of Celnart and other late authorities.
 Philadelphia: Carey and Hart.